roma-glushko/roma-glushko.github.io/content/blog/k-nearest-neighbors/index.md

 ## Closest Points

 We need to somehow measure distance between samples in order to find closest (hence similar) neighbors.
-There are turned out to be quite a few metrics we can use:
+Turned out there are quite a few metrics we can use:

-- <a target="_blank" rel="noopener nofollow" href="https://en.wikipedia.org/wiki/Euclidean_distance">Euclidean Distance</a> - straight-line distance between two points
+- <a target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Euclidean_distance">Euclidean Distance</a> - straight-line distance between two points
-- <a target="_blank" rel="noopener nofollow" href="https://en.wikipedia.org/wiki/Taxicab_geometry">Manhattan (City Block) Distance</a> - distance between two points traversed along one axis at the time at right angle
+- <a target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Taxicab_geometry">Manhattan (City Block) Distance</a> - distance between two points traversed along one axis at the time at right angle
-- <a target="_blank" rel="noopener nofollow" href="https://en.wikipedia.org/wiki/Minkowski_distance">Minkowski Distance</a> - Generalization of Euclidean and Manhattan distances
+- <a target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/Minkowski_distance">Minkowski Distance</a> - Generalization of Euclidean and Manhattan distances
-- scikit-learn supports <a target="_blank" rel="noopener nofollow" href="https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html#sklearn.neighbors.DistanceMetric">other metrics</a> as well
+- scikit-learn supports <a target="_blank" rel="noopener" href="https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html#sklearn.neighbors.DistanceMetric">other metrics</a> as well

 ![Different distance metrics and their boundaries](./img/distance-metrics.png?22 "Different distance metrics and their boundaries")
 <div class="image-title">Distance metrics and their boundaries in 2D</div>